Check-Driven Integration

 stages

 This is the list of stages your clients will go through.
-Stages can be provided as strings or as objects (to enable customization).
+Stages can be provided as strings or as objects.
 See Stages below to learn more.

 Type: array[object] or array[string]